ELECTRONICS BASICS AND REFERENCE INFORMATION

 Conductance G siemens (S) I/V or 1/R

-Current I amper (A) Q/t
+Current I ampere (A) Q/t

 Inductance L Henry (H) V×Δt/ΔI